AnthonyTIrwin/CodeLouisvilleJavascriptProject/readme.txt

 in three hour intervals over the course of five days.
 The temperature is graphed in Kelvin.

+# Conversion from K

+Then since it's in Kelvin, the option of converting the temperature to Farenheit and Celcius is presented.
+Simply input the temperature and select either celcius or farenheit, and then press the 'convert' button.

-The app can be executed by placing files in a local directory and then running the index.html file in a web browser.
+# The app can be executed by placing files in a local directory and then running the index.html file
+in a web browser.